-Cruises Could Resume Next Month As White House Reportedly Blocks CDC’s Recommendation To Pause Until February
+Cruises Could Resume In November As White House Reportedly Blocks CDC’s Recommendation To Pause Until February

 “The Florida delegation is very supportive, and is trying to work with the administration and the C.D.C. to see what efforts we can do to get the industry up and operating,” he said.
 “It’s still the only industry that’s not allowed to operate at the moment.”

 Like many businesses, cruises won’t look like they did before the pandemic began.
-Early on, the plan is to gradually re-open with crew members posing as passengers to help test the system out.
+Early on, the plan is to gradually reopen with crew members posing as passengers to help test the system.

 Then, it has been recommended that passengers be tested before arriving at their destination and again before boarding the ship, according to Dr. Stephen Ostroff, who works for the Healthy Sail group.

 Other measures, such as mask-wearing, air filtration, and fewer individuals aboard will likely be implemented as well.
-The plan isn’t without its risks, however, as passengers exposed shortly before boarding could test negative and could spread the disease aboard the ship, Ostroff acknowledged.
+The plan isn’t without its risks, however, as passengers exposed shortly before boarding could test negative and spread the disease aboard the ship, Ostroff acknowledged.

 It’s not the first time that the Trump administration and the CDC have butted heads over how to handle the pandemic, as The Inquisitr previously reported.
 Past conflicts have reportedly harmed morale among the agency’s employees.